top of page

 The next we hear of Richard Law is that he has turned up in a sleepy little village far away from battles – Layer Breton in Essex.
 I expect that he fell in love with the place when he was based at HMS Ganges.

-By 1851 they are living at 57 Magdalen Street in Colchester.
-Richard (aged only 32) is working as a grocer and draper, which is a bit bizarre compared to his earlier job.
+By 1851 they were living at 57 Magdalen Street in Colchester.
+Richard (aged only 32) was working as a grocer and draper, which is a bit bizarre compared to his earlier job.
 A man of many talents.

 Richard and Frances had the following children: